agopinath/ucla-cell-code/README_FOR_LATEST_CHANGES.txt

 - pretty much just a proxy for calling Portion_segment to do the edge detection
 - all analysis and other functionality commented out

 Portion_segment:
 - can currently run by itself as a script. comment lines 24 - 34 and uncomment line 11 (function line) to allow it to run as a function via an external call
 - preferably there should be little to no other work done here (unless discussed), as this is an area of active development
-- completely rewritten: large improvements in speed (~4x as fast) and better cell detection, but still some significant bugs
+- completely rewritten: large improvements in speed (~4x as fast) and better cell detection
+- "processed_sample.avi" is a video that shows the outline of the detected cells produced by the new Portion_segment code
 - almost fully commented the code
 - removed all disk output to files unless debugging
 - boolean flags at the top to control debugging/output